5 Most Beautiful Things to See In the Canary Islands

-1. Garajonay National Park: You must visit La Gomera and start exploring one of the finest national parks in the world.
-It was declared a UNESCO World Heritage site in the 1980’s; as soon as you start hiking through the rich forest and exploring the volcano island you will soon see why.
-Choose a circuit and start walking, breathtaking view after breathtaking view, I promise you won’t be disappointed.
+You must visit La Gomera and start exploring one of the finest national parks in the world.
+It was declared a UNESCO World Heritage site in the 1980s.
+As soon as you start hiking through the rich forest and exploring the volcano island you will soon see why.
+Choose a circuit and start walking, breathtaking view after breathtaking view.
+I promise you won’t be disappointed.

-3.Star Gazing: You will find some of the clearest skies due to the unique climate of the Canary Islands and the minimal light pollution.
-I’d recommend going to Roque de los Muchachos Observetory on La Palma (there is a reason they put an observatory there).
+You will find some of the clearest skies due to the unique climate of the Canary Islands and the minimal light pollution.
+I’d recommend going to Roque de los Muchachos Observatory on La Palma (there is a reason they put an observatory there).

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!